-The Nissan M.O.V.E. to 2022 midterm plan (up to fiscal 2022) establishes product quality and customer-centric focus as the foundation of Nissan's business, while also setting numerical targets and promoting them across the whole company.
+The Nissan M.O.V.E. to 2022 midterm plan establishes product quality and customer-centric focus as the foundation of our business.
+It also sets numerical targets and promotes them across the whole company.

-With respect to new model projects, in order to achieve quality targets, milestone meetings are held for processes from design, production preparation and production, at which key check points are confirmed, such as achievement of quality targets, prevention of recurring problems, and adoption of measures for potential risks related to new technology and mechanisms and design changes.
-Commercial production can be started after confirmation at the Start of Production (SOP) Judgment Meeting, which confirms all issues are solved and quality targets can be achieved.
+With respect to new model projects, in order to achieve quality targets, milestone meetings are held for processes from design, production preparation and production.
+At these meetings, key check points are confirmed, such as achievement of quality targets, prevention of recurring problems, and adoption of measures for potential risks related to new technology, mechanisms and design changes.

+Commercial production starts after confirmation at the Start of Production (SOP) Judgment Meeting, which confirms all issues are solved and quality targets can be achieved.
 The final decision that the model can be sold is made at the Delivery Judgment Meeting after confirmation of the quality of commercial production and preparedness for service/maintenance.

-Nissan is implementing thorough quality checks before new model launches.
-Nissan is advancing quality improvement activities after launch as well by constantly gathering quality information from markets and promptly deploying countermeasures if problems arise.
-In case safety or compliance issues do occur, necessary actions such as recalls are implemented with close cooperation with the marketing side based on a management decision reached by an independent process.
-Incidents are thoroughly investigated and analyzed, and the lessons are applied to existing or upcoming models to prevent a recurrence.

-In addition to these activities, such as quality assurance for new model projects and quality improvement activities on a daily basis, the company has introduced and operates a "Quality Risk Management" framework.
+We implement thorough quality checks before new models launch.
+We also advance quality improvement activities after launch, by constantly gathering quality information from markets and promptly deploying countermeasures if problems arise.
+If safety or compliance issues do occur, necessary actions such as recalls are implemented in close cooperation with the marketing side based on management decisions reached by independent processes.
+Incidents are thoroughly investigated and analyzed, and the lessons are applied to existing or upcoming models to prevent recurrence.
+In addition to activities such as quality assurance for new model projects and quality improvement activities on a daily basis, we operate a "Quality Risk Management" framework.
 The framework represents a higher-level system to ensure successful quality management for both ongoing and future projects.
-Appraisal involves an objective evaluation of whether risk exists and the level of such risk for the company and the assignment of responsible persons based on the level for follow-up activities.
-These processes are implemented by the Quality Risk Management Committee, chaired by an executive tasked with heading this activity, twice a year.
+Appraisal involves an objective evaluation of whether risk exists and the level of such risk for the company, after which responsible persons are assigned to follow-up activities based on risk levels.
+These processes are implemented by the Quality Risk Management Committee, chaired by an executive with this responsibility, twice a year.

-3) Environment, Climate Change
+3) Environment and Climate Change

-The automotive industry is affected globally and throughout its value chain by various regulations and social requirements related to the environment and safety, such as exhaust emissions, CO2/fuel efficiency, fossil fuel restrictions, noise, chemical substances, recycling, and effects on water resources, ecosystems and other natural capital, while these regulations are getting more stringent year by year.
-To meet these requirements, Nissan formulates an environmental strategy based on materiality assessments of management risk factors, analyzing the company's potential issues and opportunities and identifying issues that are crucial for both Nissan and its stakeholders.
+The automotive industry is affected globally and throughout its value chain by various regulations and social requirements related to the environment and safety, such as exhaust emissions, CO2/fuel efficiency, fossil fuel restrictions, noise, chemical substances, recycling, and effects on water resources, ecosystems and other natural capital.
+These regulations are growing more stringent by the year.
+To meet these requirements, we formulate environmental strategies based on materiality assessments of management risk factors, analyzing potential risks and opportunities and identifying issues that are crucial for both us and our stakeholders.